 Are you new to higher education study or returning after a break?
 This Access module – designed to develop the key skills required for successful university study – is an ideal starting point.
 You may even be able to study for free.
-It explores a range of subjects, including art history, English literature, English language studies, history and modern languages to prepare you for a wide range of qualifications.
+You will be introduced to a range of absorbing subjects, including art history, English literature, English language studies, history, and modern languages to prepare you for a wide range of qualifications in the humanities.
 The theme of popular protest runs throughout the module and is used to link the various subject areas.
-This module will also gently introduce you to computing and online learning; the perfect way to gain the study skills you’ll need for the next step in your studies.
+As part of your study you will learn to navigate an innovative and interactive module website; the perfect way to gain the study skills you’ll need to succeed in the next step in your studies.

 This module is only available if you live in the UK, the Channel Islands, the Isle of Man, the Republic of Ireland, or if you have a British Forces Post Office (BFPO) address.

 This multidisciplinary module is an ideal starting point if you have little or no previous knowledge of the arts and languages, and would like to develop both your subject knowledge and your study skills.
 It explores a range of subjects, including art history, English, English language studies, history, modern languages, and also touches on the areas of creative writing and religious studies.

 Block 1 which you will study in print, begins by exploring how language is used to communicate.
 You will be introduced to language in various spoken and written forms – for example as a tool for learning or as cultural expression.
 You’ll then examine the theme of popular protest with an initial discussion of a First World War poem, Anthem for Doomed Youth by Wilfred Owen.
 Next, you will study a diverse range of poetry with an emphasis on protest.